 Everything you need to know about drum notes and drum score, collected in a handy drum notation guide

-On your journey to becoming a better drummer, there are few skills more important than learning how to read and write drum sheet music is incredibly important.
+On your journey to becoming a better drummer, learning how to read and write drum sheet music is incredibly important.
 In fact, clearly understanding the drumming musical language is a superpower.